 Enjoying Responsibly Raised Meat: 3 Fundamentals to Live By (Plus BBQ Tips)

-You might have heard that farming meat is one of the biggest contributors to global warming after fossil fuels, and while the carbon footprint of agriculture is large, there’s no need for you to go full vegan just yet.
+You might have heard that farming meat is one of the biggest contributors to global warming after fossil fuels, and while the carbon footprint of agriculture is large, there’s no need for you to go full vegan just yet (although as happyhappyvegan explains there are certainly many good reasons to adopt a vegan lifestyle).
 Why?
 Much like our energy sources, whether meat is sustainable or not depends on several factors, including these fundamental principles.

 Fundamental #1: Industrial Farming Is Bad